OpenBfS/UncertRadio/README.md

 other due to the measurement.
 Therefore, it is especially suited for modern liquid scintillation measurement procedures of e.g. Strontium isotopes.

-There are two main analytical approaches used within the software:
+There are two main analytical approaches used within the software differing by the equations for the evaluation:

-- procedures without linear unfolding: numerically applied propagation of uncertainty values of input quantities ,
+- procedures without linear unfolding: the basic evaluation model is linear in the net count rate; numerically applied propagation of uncertainty values of input quantities (Kanisch, 2016a),

-- procedures with linear unfolding: linear Least squares procedures (e.g. for decay or build-up curves);
+- procedures with linear unfolding: the model in addition includes linear least squares procedures for fitting e.g. for decay or build-up curves (Kanisch, 2016b);

 Alternatively, an evaluation by Monte Carlo simulation may be used within both approaches.
 This represents the method of propagating whole distributions